Marlin High School

 Marlin High School is a public high school in the city of Marlin, Texas, United States.
 It is part of the Marlin Independent School District located in central Falls County.
-The school is classified as a 3A school by the University Interscholastic League (UIL).
+The school is classified as a 2A school by the University Interscholastic League (UIL).
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

+History

+In early 2023 the school had 33 12th grade students in its standard program.
+By the end of the school year the school administration discovered that five of those students qualified to graduate, so the graduation ceremony was delayed.
+While Marlin's Director of Human Resources and teacher Jesse Mustamante said, "The support was there" for students from teachers, several students strongly disagreed.